Gains in healthcare stocks prop up European equities

 Asset performance in 2014: link.reuters.com/gap87v

-Today’s European research round-up (Additional reporting by Alistair Smout; Editing by Tom Heneghan)
+Today’s European research round-up (Additional reporting by Alistair Smout; Editing by Susan Fenton)